JonathanDUFOUR/libft_string_tester/README.md

-# LIBFT_STRING_TESTER
+# LIBFT_IO_TESTER

-This tester will test each fonction from libft_string
+This tester will test each fonction from libft_io

 ## How to run

 - Every tests: `./unit_test`
 - Specific tests: `./unit_test [function_name] [function_name] ...`